-While BIG EAST basketball games are regsellouts campus and major public arenas - including the annual BIG five summer Olympiads.
+While BIG EAST basketball games are regular sellouts campus and major public arenas - including the annual BIG medals in each of the last five summer Olympiads.
 The BIG EAST has its headquarters in Providence, where the conference administers to more than 5,500 athletes in 23 sports.